robusta-dev/robusta/docs/tutorials/index.rst

 Overview
 ================================

-This section is optimized for quick learning by example.
-If you prefer deep reference guides, refer to :ref:`Configuration Overview` and :ref:`How it works`.
+This section is optimized for learning by example.
+If you prefer reference guides, refer to :ref:`Configuration Overview` and :ref:`How it works`.

 Discover Builtin Features
 ---------------------------

+No customization needed.
+Here's a teaser of what Robusta does out of the box:

 .. toctree::
    :maxdepth: 1